SophiaDesign/Foldit/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSophiaDesign%2FGF-Foldit%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSophiaDesign%2FGF-Foldit%2Fgh-pages%2Fbadges%2FUniversal.json

-Foldit is a COLRv1 variable font which uses gradients to play with dimension and sense of space.
+Foldit is a variable-gradient COLRv1 font which uses gradients to play with dimension and sense of space.
 Styles run along weight and width axes with two masters: Thin Condensed and Extrabold Expanded.
 First version is available in GF Latin Plus character set.
 Concept of this design was, as the name suggest, based on a folded paper strip.

 ![Sample Image](documentation/image1.png)